Political world braces for the next generation of fake news

 “Consider what was done with the Emma Gonzalez video now versus where that technology will be two, three and four years from now and what both those in the U.S. and international actors will be able to do to disrupt the democratic process,” Greer said.

 The issue is on the minds of lawmakers like Sen. Mark Warner, D-Va., vice chair of the Senate Intelligence Committee.
-He is helping lead one of the congressional investigations into Russian interference in the 2016 presidential election, and has co-sponsored so far stalled legislation aimed at forcing websites like Facebook and Google to disclose more information about political ads appearing on their platforms.
+He is helping lead one of the congressional investigations into Russian interference in the 2016 presidential election, and has co-sponsored legislation, stalled so far, aimed at forcing websites like Facebook and Google to disclose more information about political ads appearing on their platforms.

 "People will demand action being taken if we don't find a way to collaborate [with technology companies] on this," Warner told NBC News.
 "And the notion that the market is going to fix this or the tech companies themselves will police this, I just don't think that’s going to be the case."

 The Virginia Democrat's concerns go well beyond politics.
-Warner envisions potentially dire scenarios where a convincingly fake message from the Federal Reserve about interest rates could wreak havoc on world markets, or a manipulated video of a CEO sends a company’s stock into free fall.
+Warner envisions potentially dire scenarios where a convincing but fake message from the Federal Reserve about interest rates could wreak havoc on world markets, or a manipulated video of a CEO sending a company’s stock into free fall.

 “Policy makers and even tech businesses are always going to chase technology,” Warner said.
 “And in this case, you could really have a catastrophic event happen, and then have a complete overreaction.
 So I think that’s why I think you need a great sense of urgency.”

 Facebook, still reeling from revelations over how it was used to spread misinformation during the 2016 campaign, has focused most of its energy thus far at fact checking article links.
-But the company announced in March it would be begin testing ways to check photos and videos, unveiling a partnership with AFP in France.
+But the company announced in March it would begin testing ways to check photos and videos, unveiling a partnership with the French news agency AFP.
 A spokesperson for Facebook says it hopes to roll out more partnerships in other countries soon.

 Company CEO Mark Zuckerberg told lawmakers during an appearance on Capitol Hill last month he wants to work with Congress to develop ways to prevent outside interference on elections and protect user privacy.

-“I think there is a recognition among tech leaders that there is a need for well crafted regulation and that there will be an erosion of public trust if more breaches take place or if there is propaganda that is spread on their sites,” said Democratic Rep. Ro Khanna, who represents Silicon Valley.
+“I think there is a recognition among tech leaders that there is a need for well-crafted regulation and that there will be an erosion of public trust if more breaches take place or if there is propaganda that is spread on their sites,” said Rep. Ro Khanna, a Democrat who represents Silicon Valley.

 “We're taking the bull by the horns," Doermann told NBC News.
 "We really feel like, from the research community, this is a problem that nobody else would address at the level that we are."